HL7/cql/input/pages/09-b-cqlreference.md

 define "NullStringInValueset": null as String ~in "Acute Pharyngitis" // false
 ```

-> Note carefully that the use of the string overloads for membership testing in code systems and value sets is potentially problematic and should be used with caution, if at all
+> Note carefully that the use of the string overloads for membership testing in code systems and value sets is potentially problematic and should be used with caution, if at all.
+Implementations should issue a warning when this overload is used.
 {: .note-warning}

 ### Errors and Messaging